BrightBoost/bootcamp-2025-april/week1/gitExercise.md

 git checkout <paste-commit-hash-here>
 ```

-Look at `index.html` again… the new line is gone.
+Look at `index.html` again… (possibly refresh the page) the new line is gone.
 You’ve gone back in time. 🌀

 ---